Atlas975/Notes/DistributedSystems/CommunicationModels/Indirect_communication.md

 # Indirect communication
 - Involves interactions through an abstraction layer, decoupling the sender and receiver.
 - This approach provides flexibility in system design, allowing for changes, migrations, and updates without direct dependencies between communicating parties.
+- Two main styles of uncoupling exist in indirect communication
+	- **Space Uncoupling:** entities do not need to know each other's identities (eg pubsub)
+	- **Time Uncoupling:** entities do not need to exist simultaneously, allowing [[Concurrency|async]]

 **Key Abstractions:**